 version: '3.4' services: web: image: very-simple-web build: context: ./ dockerfile: Dockerfile ports: - "127.0.0.1:8000:80" restart: unless-stopped healthcheck: test: curl --fail http://localhost:8000 || exit 1 interval: 60s retries: 5 start_period: 20s timeout: 10s

-The curl command returns exit codes such as 0, 1, 2 or 3 and many more.
-If the application returns the status code 200, the curl command will return the exit code 0 and if it fails, it will return exit code 1.
+The docker curl command returns exit codes such as 0, 1, 2 or 3 and many more.
+If the application returns the status code 200, the docker curl command will return the exit code 0 and if it fails, it will return exit code 1.

 If the command returns 2 or any other exit code docker takes it as an undefined behaviour and that is the reason we have written the curl command with

 Hence, docker health check command will return healthy if the exit code is 0 and returns unhealthy if the exit code is 1.